Here’s a not-so-fun fact: a whopping 98% of people who visit your store won’t make a purchase.

 APAC countries have the highest rate of cart abandonment.
 Middle Eastern countries come second with an abandonment rate of 76.1% while Latin America has the third highest cart abandonment rate at 75.3%.
 North America has a slightly lower rate at 74%.

-A vast number of cart abandonment happens because potential shoppers not being ready to buy.
+A vast number of cart abandonment happens because potential shoppers are not being ready to buy.
 Many of them are coming to an ecommerce site to window shop, explore options, or compare prices.
 Additionally, 15% of the survey respondents have said that they have abandoned their cart to go shop in-store.
 In most of the cases, these visitors won’t even initiate the checkout flow.

 The majority of shoppers who have landed on an ecommerce site with a buying intention would abandon their carts before proceeding to check out because of the extra costs like shipping and handling costs.
 Additionally, shopping cart abandonment statistics show that over half of shoppers would leave the cart during checkout if they are surprised by the total sum.
 Another 21% of abandoned carts come from customers who were unable to calculate the total cost upfront.